-The entities included in the consolidated financial statements as of December 31, 2022 and for the year then ended prepared under the International Financial Reporting Standards, No.10 are the same as the entities to be included in the combined financial statements of the Company, if any to be prepared, pursuant to the Criteria Governing Preparation of Affiliation Reports, Consolidated

-Business Reports and Consolidated Financial Statements of Affiliated Enterprises (referred to as

-"Combined Financial Statements").
-Also, the footnotes disclosed in the Consolidated statements than the Consolidated Financial Statements.
+The entities included in the consolidated financial statements as of December 31, 2023 and for the year then ended prepared under the International Financial Reporting Standards, No.10 are the same as the entities to be included in the combined financial statements of the Company, if any to be prepared, pursuant to the Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises (referred to as "Combined Financial Statements").
+Also, the footnotes disclosed in the Consolidated Financial Statements have fully covered the required information in such Combined Financial Statements.
+Accordingly, the Company did not prepare any other set of combined financial statements than the Consolidated Financial Statements.